-In 2018, we expect adjusted gross profit margin to be approximately 150 to 200 basis points higher than 2017, due to a projected low single digit increase in material costs that is more than offset by the effects of favorable business mix and CCI-led cost savings.
+In 2018, we expect adjusted gross profit margin to be approximately 175 to 225 basis points higher than 2017, due to the effects of favorable business mix and CCI-led cost savings.
+We expect approximately 25 basis points of that gross margin favorability to be offset by higher freight costs, which we classify in selling, general and administrative expense, than we incurred in 2017.

-Led by CCI, we expect to reach cost savings of approximately \$100 million in 2018, with a large portion impacting our cost of goods sold.
+Led by CCI, we expect to reach cost savings of at least \$105 million in 2018, with a large portion impacting our cost of goods sold.